aaronsaray/aaronsaray.com/_posts/2016-04-06-cc7-take-care-of-your-resources.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 7: Take Care of Resources, They Will Take Care of You

 I'm going to say something that I never thought I'd say in my life.
 In fact, I'm not sure that a single programmer has ever said this!
 Ready?

+### Episode 7: Take Care of Resources, They Will Take Care of You

 Going to church at a young age helped me be a better programmer.